Commonwealth Railways GM class: History

 Apart from one destroyed in an accident in 1985, withdrawals began in 1988.
 GM1 was placed on a plinth in Port Augusta, GM2 was donated to the National Railway Museum, Port Adelaide and GM3 to Clyde Engineering, Kelso.
 By October 1994, only 15 remained in service.
 A locomotive shortage saw Australian Southern Railroad return GM1 to service in December 1997.

 In 1998, Great Northern Rail Services purchased 12 from Australian Southern Railroad.
 Most were scrapped for parts with only three returning to service seeing use in Melbourne and Sydney.
 Following Great Northern ceasing operations in 2003, these were sold to Chicago Freight Car Leasing Australia before being resold to Southern Shorthaul Railroad.

 In May 2005, Australian Railroad Group forwarded GM30 to Forrestfield workshops to be receive a 2237 kW engine, as fitted to the CLs.
 The project was never completed and the shell was scrapped.

-In November 2010, the federal Department for Infrastructure & Transport placed GM1 in the custody of Rail Heritage WA.
+In November 2010, the Department for Infrastructure & Transport placed GM1 in the custody of Rail Heritage WA.
 In May 2012, Clyde Engineering sold GM3 to Southern Shorthaul Railroad and it was transferred to their Lithgow State Mine Heritage Park & Railway workshop for overhaul.

-As at April 2021, all but 3 of the One Rail Australia units are stored due to more modern power available for freight services in South Australia while the Southern Shorthaul Railroad units are used on infrastructure and grain trains in New South Wales and Victoria.
+As of October 2023, all but 1 of the Aurizon units are operational due to more modern power available for freight services in South Australia With 3 Stored Operational while the Southern Shorthaul Railroad units are used on infrastructure and grain trains in New South Wales and Victoria.

+GM10 is the oldest locomotive in regular freight service in Australia.

+Aurizon ownership

+After the ARG split up G&W retained 11 GMs (ARG retaining GM30 for an ambitious project but was then scrapped) They regularly worked grain trains in SA on the pinaroo line; after its closure some of the fleet were stored (GM32 & GM34 being scrapped and GM44 being stored at Port Augusta).
+Over the years the fleet was stored at Dry Creek until ORA ownership; in 2022 ORA experienced a loco shortage and brought some back into service.
+Later in the year Aurizon bought ORA and the GMs became shunters.
+They currently work in these positions: